 International Student eBrochure

 Ohlone College is one of 114 community colleges in the State of California.
-More than 440 international students from almost 35 different countries are presently studying at Ohlone College.
+More than 440 international students from over 40 different countries are presently studying at Ohlone College.

 "International student" is defined here as a student who has, or wishes to obtain, the F-1 Student Visa to study in the United States.